myfriendsloveme/myfriendsloveme.github.io/index.md

 ## March 25, 2019
 ### Mental Pain: 1 Physical Pain: 0

 [12:21 PM] I had no time this morning to feel either pains.
 I had to teach in the morning and I checked into the school counseling clinic.
 My guy's name is Brian.
-He's Mr. Rogers doppelganger.
-Dresses exactly like him, minus the sweater.
-Same shoes.
-Kinda talks like him too.
+He's a Mr. Rogers doppelganger.
+Dresses exactly like him too, minus the sweater.
+The sneakers are the ultimate prop.
+Also has the same cadence.
 Anyway.
-We just did an assessment.
+We just did an assessment today.
 He asked some questions, and I answered.
 Pretty standard stuff.
-One thing that bothered me about Brian is that he kept looking at his watch a bit shamelessly, but other than that, he was fine.
+One thing that bothered me about Brian is that he kept looking at his watch shamelessly, but other than that, he was fine.
 He will be my therapist moving forward.

 I think I'm happy about the fact that my therapist is a guy.
 My old therapist was a lady, and at times I felt like I couldn't share certain things with her.
 I felt like I could spill anything today, so I think that's a good thing.